I need human help to enter verification code (office hours only)

 Rabbi Nicole Roberts joined our congregation in November 2012, and was appointed Senior Rabbi in March 2017.

-Born in Manhattan, Rabbi Nicole moved to Nashville, Tennessee, at age 18 to attend Vanderbilt University, where she majored in Anthropology.
+Born in Manhattan, Rabbi Nicole moved to Nashville, Tennessee to attend Vanderbilt University, where she majored in Anthropology.
 Later, she earned a Master of Accountancy degree and worked as a CPA for nine years.
 During that time, she helped found and served as President of NJOY (the Nashville Jewish Organisation for Young-Adults), joined a Reform synagogue named Congregation Micah and served on its Board of Trustees, and served as Treasurer on the community board of Vanderbilt University Hillel.
 She regularly attended the URJ Kallah (Adult Study Retreat), as well as regional and national Union for Reform Judaism (URJ) “Biennial” conventions.

 Rabbi Nicole initiated a year-round food drive at Congregation Micah and other Jewish organisations in Nashville called You Can Help, and created and led a year-long series of discussions for people in their 20s and 30s called The Jacob Project, which won the URJ’s Belin Outreach Award.
 Falling in love with Jewish study, she took local classes in Talmud and Mishnah, taught herself Modern Hebrew, and in 2007 entered rabbinical school at Hebrew Union College (HUC).